rvpanoz/graphql-microservices/README.md

 Cons

 - All the backend services have to be aware that they are part of something bigger in order to participate in that bigger picture.
+- By design, Federation services are not autonomous; they contain fields that cannot be resolved outside of the combined gateway context.
+-
 ### Links
 A previous document on federation by Shane
 ADR: https://gitlab.td.gfk.com/ecosystem/client-platform-gateway#